 Yoga, as a young and busy student. the practice has kept her company ever

-since. ger first guide was Elena de Martin and her Yoga Shala, where she
+since. her first guide was Elena de Martin and her community.

 by the end of 2013, after working as an architect and in international

 cooperation for developing countries, she moved to Paris to pursue

 her PhD. still, teaching wasn’t in her life schedule and her Sadhana

 was there to serve her spiritual path and inquiry while sustaining the